The MGA With An Attitude

 My first solution for this problem is to start with a short 5/8" hex head bolt, and grind the end down to a slightly tapered square to match the opening in the drain plug.
 You can then wrench it out with a 15/16" socket.

-An even better solution is to start with a cheap 3/8" to 1/2" socket drive adapter, and grind the output end down to fit the drain plug.
+My second pass was to start with a cheap 3/8" to 1/2" socket drive adapter, and grind the output end down to fit the drain plug.

 HomeBackTopNext